Confessions (Breaking Bad): Viewership

 The episode was viewed by 4.85 million people on its original broadcast, which was an increase from the 4.77 million of the previous episode.

 Reviews

-The episode received strongly positive reviews, with Walter's monologue particularly praised.
 TVLine named Aaron Paul the "Performer of the Week" for his performance in this episode.

 In 2019 The Ringer ranked "Confessions" as the 24th best out of the 62 total Breaking Bad episodes.

 Accolades

 Gennifer Hutchison won the Writers Guild of America Award for Television: Episodic Drama for this episode.

 Aaron Paul won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2014 for his performance in this episode.